altunbas-huseyin/todolite-reactnative-android/tutorial.md

 module.exports = Home;
 ```

+Don't get intimidated by the length of this code snippet.
+All we're doing here is declaring styles and using some built-in React Native UI components  to display a text input, buttons and text labels.
+You can find the list of built-in UI components [here](https://facebook.github.io/react-native/docs/native-components-android.html#content).

 ### Updating the Root Component

 The final step before you can see your great work in action is to update **index.android.js** to load the **Home** component.
 Below the `require` statement to import `react-native`, add the following: